 Often times, I am in a hurry trying to leave the house that while my daughter is another room playing and I am in the bathroom, I will yell, “Go get your shoes on.
 It is time to go.”
 When I still have 10 more minutes until I am actually ready to walk out the door.
 Below are some adjustments that we can make when communicating with our toddler that it is time to leave.

-We need to be ready when we tell them it is time to go because toddlers do not understand time.
+- We need to be ready when we tell them it is time to go because toddlers do not understand time.

-It sends mixed messages to them if we say it is time to go, but really we have 5 more minutes of gathering our items to get out the door.
+- It can send mixed messages to them if we say “It is time to go”.
+When in reality we have 5 more minutes of gathering our items to get out the door.

-Give clear direction in just 2-3 simple sentences.
+So, we give clear direction in just 2-3 simple sentences.

 We do not need to explain why they need to get into the car or coax them into obeying us.
 Toddlers do not respond to reason.
-They respond best by having a parent that is clear, confident and in control.
+They respond best by having a parent that is Clear, Confident and In Control!

 Another Moms on Call communication technique that transformed our household is watching the verbiage we use to communicate with our children.

 We give our instructions with confidence.
 We believe in our child’s ability to do what we are asking of them.
 Lastly, we follow through with the instructions we set in place for them.
 Families thrive when the parents are clear, confident and in control!
+You’ve Got This!

 Check out the Moms on Call Toddler Online Video Course, which includes simple ways to communicate with your toddler in a way that brings out the best in them!
 The toddler online course also covers tips for managing sleeping, feeding, tantrums, hitting/biting, the “no” stage, potty training and much more.